A3: Thinking, Reports, Examples & Templates

 A3 Thinking

 In the design and construction industry – as in all industries – complex problems arise daily.
-Each project contains hundreds of decisions containing thousands of variables, and sorting them out to arrive at the best outcome is critical.
+Each project involves hundreds of decisions and countless variables, making effective problem-solving critical.

 A3 problem solving provides teams with a strategy to effectively and efficiently deal with problems that they encounter and decisions that need to be reached.
 In true Lean fashion, A3 process improvement brings the entire team into the collaborative problem-solving process and allows teams to embrace out-of-the-box solutions.